Living in a block of flats? We install full-fibre infrastructure for landlords

 Residents FAQs

-Full-fibre broadband uses fibre optic cables.
+Full Fibre broadband uses fibre optic cables.
 It’s the next generation of broadband internet technology, and replaces the old copper technology that is gradually being switched-off across the UK.
-Fibre cabling is often made up of a transparent glass material, that uses pulses of light to transfer information.
+Fibre cabling is made up of a transparent glass material, that uses pulses of light to transfer information.

-Full-fibre broadband is much faster and more reliable, and your household can do more online and use more devices without it slowing down.
-So whether you want to learn, work, play, shop, watch or create, it provides a better online experience.
+Full Fibre broadband is much faster and more reliable.
+This means people living in your home can do more online and use more devices without it slowing down.
+So, whether you want to learn, work, play, shop, watch or create, it provides a better online experience.

-Safety is our main priority, and we are the only fibre infrastructure specialist signed-up to the Building a Safer Future Charter.
-We are currently on the rigorously assessed journey towards Building a Safer Future Champion status, and are collaborating with the sector to further raise standards.
+Safety is our main priority, and we are the only Full Fibre infrastructure specialist signed-up to the Building a Safer Future Charter (BSF).
+We are currently on the rigorously assessed journey towards BSF Champion status, and are collaborating with the sector to further raise standards.

-Our single installation process enables multiple internet service providers (ISPs) to connect and offer you a choice of broadband services.
+Our single installation process means multiple Internet Service Providers (ISPs) can connect to the digital infrastructure and over time, you’ll have access to a choice of broadband services.
 Each ISP simply plugs in to the network we’ve put in, without further installation work.
-This minimises disruption and drilling etc, and every detail of our work is independently audited to the most stringent safety and quality standards.
+This minimises disruption and drilling, and every detail of our work is independently audited to the most stringent safety and quality standards.

-Complete Fibre install full fibre infrastructure in multi-dwelling buildings for housing association and private landlords, so that residents can access next generation speed internet and other digital services.
-Without this fibre optic digital infrastructure in place you won’t be able to receive a faster, more reliable fibre broadband service.
+Complete Fibre installs Full Fibre infrastructure in multi-dwelling buildings for housing associations and private landlords, so that residents can access next generation speed internet and other digital services.

-It doesn’t cost you or your landlord anything to have our fibre network installed in the building.
-However, it’s important to know that our service doesn’t get you online – you will need to choose and pay for a broadband package from an ISP.
+It doesn’t cost you or your landlord anything to have our Full Fibre network installed in the building.
+However, it’s important to know that our service doesn’t get you online – you will need to choose and pay for a broadband package from the ISPs connected to the building.

-Complete Fibre are working with landlords to install full fibre networks in their buildings.
+Complete Fibre are working with landlords to install Full Fibre networks in their buildings to support the Full Fibre roll-out.

-Complete Fibre’s installation of the new fibre optic cable network will be completed in the communal areas of your building: access to your home is not required.
+Complete Fibre’s installation of the new Full Fibre cable infrastructure will be completed in the communal areas of your building; access to your home is not required.

-Once the installation of this new network is completed, ISPs can connect to the building and will offer new fibre services to your home.
-If you want to upgrade to one of these packages, the ISP you choose will need access to your home to connect the new fibre broadband service.
+Once the installation of this new network is completed, ISPs can connect to the building and will contact you to let you know about Full Fibre packages available to you.
+If you would like to upgrade to one of these packages, the ISP you select will need access to your home to connect the new Full Fibre broadband service.

-Once our work is finished you’ll hear from Internet service providers with a selection of fibre broadband packages.
-You don’t have to buy any of these services if you’d rather keep your current service.
+Once our work is finished and an ISP has connected to the building, they’ll contact you directly with information on the different Full Fibre broadband package and price options available.
+This may take a few months and you don’t have to buy any of these services if you’d rather keep your current service.

-If you choose to order a fibre broadband package from an ISP, you will have access to faster and more reliable upload and download speeds, making it ideal for families and friends to be working, learning and playing online at the same time.
-You’ll particularly notice the difference when video streaming, online gaming and downloading large amounts of data at the same time.
+If you choose to order a Full Fibre broadband package from an ISP, you will have access to faster and more reliable upload and download speeds, making it ideal for families and friends to be working, learning and playing online at the same time.
+You’ll particularly notice the difference when people are video streaming, online gaming and downloading large amounts of data at the same time in your home.

-Wireless performance is affected by many things: high buildings, the position of the access point within a building, the thickness of walls and ceilings, and even the weather.
+Wireless performance is variable and can be affected by many things: high buildings, the position of the access point within a building, the thickness of walls and ceilings, and even the weather.

 The most reliable, futureproof solution is to deliver broadband services down stable, fibre optic networks all the way into your home.